SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

 Medusa serves as an Apache Cassandra backup system, offering a command-line interface for backing up or restoring either a single Cassandra node or an entire cluster.
 Its functionality extends to supporting various storage options, including **local storage** as detailed below.

-When executing a backup using Medusa, it checks the status of all nodes in the Cassandra cluster using the "nodetool status" command to ensure that they are all up and running.
-Medusa enforces the requirement for all nodes to be operational before initiating the backup to ensure data integrity and consistency in the backup.
+When executing a backup with Medusa, it ensures the operational status of all nodes in the Cassandra cluster using the *nodetool status* command.
+This prerequisite guarantees data integrity and consistency during the backup process.

 > [!NOTE]
 >